 Welcome to MS Reporters.
-Our huge content video library of content made by MSers asking your questions to the relevant experts – and there are new videos being uploaded all the time.
-Choose from over 100 videos of leading experts asking the questions that matter to you from MS centres across the UK.
+Our huge video library of content has been made by MSers asking your questions to the relevant experts – and there are new videos being uploaded all the time.
+Choose from over 100 videos of leading experts answering the questions that matter to you from MS centres across the UK and around the world.

-We know our community are a curious, supportive bunch, from tips about handling fatigue to choosing what treatment to take – the videos cover a huge range of topics.
+We know our community are a curious, supportive bunch, from tips about handling fatigue to questions around choosing what treatment to take – the videos cover a huge range of topics.
 We’ve armed some of our MSers with microphones and they’ve gone out to get the answers you want hear from what a neurophysio does…to the latest research in developing a treatment that might help remyelination.

 Watch the video below to find out more.